 Also Read: [EXPLAINED] 5 Best Martial Arts for Bullying

-Why Is Judo Good For Everyday Self-Defense?
+Why Is Judo a Top Choice for Everyday Self-Defense

 Also Read: [EXPLAINED] 3 Best Stand-Up Fighting Styles

 Sambo: The Dual-Faceted Russian Martial Art for Modern-Day Warriors

 Originating in Russia in the early 20th century, Sambo was conceived as a way to enhance the Russian military’s proficiency in hand-to-hand combat.